jerryqin1/jerryqin/content/posts/2020-05-22---cranks-of-partitions.md

 tags:
   - "Number Theory"
   - "Mathematics"
-description: "A discussion of Ramanujan Congruences and the crank function"
+description: "An introduction to Ramanujan's Congruences and the crank function."
 ---

-In this post I'll describe the partition function and

-$$\begin{5\mathbb{R}$$

-##Partitions of Natural Numbers
+Unfortunately, the latex document I used to create this pdf was too complex to be converted using pandoc.
+Please refer [here](/Partition_Cranks_and_Ramanujan_Congruences.pdf) for the article.